laravel/vapor-docs/1.0/projects/deployments.md

 ### Asset Compilation

-If you are compiling assets as one of the build steps of your `vapor.yml` configuration file, you may need access to environment variables.
+If you are compiling your application's assets in one of the build steps listed in your `vapor.yml` configuration file, you may need your build script to be able to access your environment variables.
 An excellent example of this requirement is instantiating a frontend SDK such as Pusher.

 Build steps are executed in the environment where a deployment is initiated - typically, this will be your local machine or your CI pipeline.
-As such, you must ensure the required environment variables are available in this environment.
+As such, you must ensure the required environment variables are available in that environment.

-To assist with this, Vapor will attempt to load variables first from `.env.[environment]` (e.g. `.env.staging`) and if that doesn't exist, `.env`.
-Whichever you decide to use, you should ensure the file contains all of the environment variables you need during the environment's build phase.
+To assist with this, Vapor will attempt to load variables first from `.env.[environment]` (e.g. `.env.staging`).
+If that file does not exist, Vapor will attempt to load variables from the `.env` file.
+You should ensure one of these file contains all of the environment variables needed by that environment's build script.

-In CI, you may not have access to the environment files as these are typically omitted from version control.
-In this scenario, your CI provider will provide a mechanism for injecting variables into the job.
-For instance, with GitHub Actions, you may end up with something like this:
+When using CI platforms, you may not have access to the environment files as these are typically omitted from version control.
+In this scenario, your CI provider will typically provide a mechanism for injecting variables into the build pipeline.
+For instance, with GitHub Actions, your GitHub Action configuration might look like the following:

 ```yml
 - name: Deploy Environment